On the inevitability of the consistency operator: Iterating into the transfinite

-Note that this hierarchy is proper for true $\varphi$ by Gödel's second incompleteness theorem.
+Note that this hierarchy is proper for true $\varphi$ by G\"{o}del's second incompleteness theorem.
 We need to prove that for transfinite $\alpha$, $\mathsf{Con}^\alpha$ is monotonic over the Lindenbaum algebra of $\mathsf{EA}$.
 Before proving this claim we recall Schmerl's \cite{schmerl1979fine} technique of \emph{reflexive transfinite induction}.
 Note that ``$\mathsf{Pr}(\varphi)$'' means that $\varphi$ is provable in $\mathsf{EA}$.

 \begin{proposition} (Schmerl) Suppose that $<$ is an elementary linear order and that $\mathsf{EA}\vdash\forall\alpha(\mathsf{Pr}(\forall\beta<\alpha ,A(\beta))\rightarrow A(\alpha))$.
 Then $\mathsf{EA}\vdash\forall\alpha A(\alpha)$. \end{proposition}